lorenaruiz01/coursework-timeline/Achievement-1.md

-# Achievement 1 - Introductions to Javascript
+# Achievement 1 - Introduction to Javascript

 ##### Duration Goal: 6 weeks
 ###### \*All dates in 2023